Mary Poppins (musical): National tours

-2019 West End revival (2019-2023)
+West End revival (2019–2023)

 A West End revival began previews on October 23, 2019 at the Prince Edward Theatre and officially opened on November 13.
 The cast included Zizi Strallen as Mary Poppins (reprising her role from the 2015-16 UK Tour), Charlie Stemp as Bert, Joseph Millson as George Banks, Amy Griffiths as Winifred Banks, Petula Clark as the Bird Woman, Claire Moore as Miss Andrew, and Paul F. Monaghan as Admiral Boom (Barry James was originally due to play this part but he left before the first preview for unknown reasons).
 The show was forced to close temporarily from March 16, 2020 as a result of the COVID-19 pandemic.
 It reopened on August 7, 2021 at the Prince Edward Theatre with most of the same cast returning.
-On June 22, 2022 Louis Gaunt took over from Charlie Stemp whilst he performed in the revival of Crazy For You at the Chichester Festival Theatre.
+On June 22, 2022 Louis Gaunt temporarily took over from Charlie Stemp whilst he performed in the revival of Crazy For You at the Chichester Festival Theatre.
 The show played its final West End performance on January 8, 2023.